Design of Outage-Limit-Approaching Protograph LDPC Codes via Generalized Rootchecks: Protograph Design Framework for Block-Fading and AWGN Channels

+Under these conditions, any protograph $\mathbf{H}_p\in\mathcal{H}(\mathcal{T})$ achieves full diversity over the two-block BFC under iterative BP decoding by iteration $n/4$. \end{theorem}

+\begin{proof} It is guaranteed that $v_{\ell-1}$ and $v_{n/4+\ell-1}$ achieve full diversity by decoding iteration $\ell$ due to the recursive construction of generalized rootchecks in the template.
+This is shown via DivE by tracking the generation of generalized rootchecks across iterations.

-\begin{enumerate}[label=\arabic*)] \item \textit{Rootcheck guarantee ($\ell=1$):} By the fixed entries imposed by the protograph template, $v_0$ and $v_{n/4}$ are the root nodes of rootchecks $c_0$ and $c_{n/4}$, respectively.
-Hence, they are guaranteed to attain full diversity after one BP iteration.
+\begin{enumerate}[label=\arabic*)] \item \textit{Starting with a pair of rootchecks ($\ell=1$):} By the fixed entries imposed by the protograph template, $v_0$ and $v_{n/4}$ are the root nodes of rootchecks $c_0$ and $c_{n/4}$, respectively.
+Hence, they are guaranteed to achieve full diversity after the first BP iteration.

-\item \textit{Generalized rootcheck guarantee ($\ell\ge 2$)}: For $\ell=2,\ldots,n/4$, the protograph template constraints guarantee that $v_{\ell-1}$ and $v_{n/4+\ell-1}$ are connected to generalized rootchecks ($c_{\ell-1}$ and $c_{n/4+\ell-1}$).
-The remaining neighbors satisfy either the opposite fading variable or a full diversity expression (obtained in previous iterations).
-Therefore, by Proposition~\ref{prop:gen_rootcheck_div_increase}, each of these VNs is guaranteed to become full diversity within iteration $\ell$.
+\item \textit{Propagation of full diversity via the generalized rootcheck structure ($\ell\ge 2$):} For $\ell=2,\ldots,n/4$, the protograph template constraints guarantee that $v_{\ell-1}$ and $v_{n/4+\ell-1}$ are root nodes of the generalized rootchecks $c_{\ell-1}$ and $c_{n/4+\ell-1}$, respectively.
+The other VNs neighboring these CNs depend either on the opposite fading variable alone or on full diversity expressions obtained in previous iterations.
+Therefore, by Proposition~\ref{prop:gen_rootcheck_div_increase}, these VNs achieve full diversity by iteration $\ell$.

-\item \textit{Iteration upper bound:} Since two specific information VNs are guaranteed per iteration, all information VNs are covered within at most $n/4$ iterations.
-Hence, the sufficient condition of Proposition~\ref{prop:all_gen_rootcheck_full_M=2} holds for $M=2$, and any $\mathbf{H}_p\in\mathcal{H}(\mathcal{T})$ achieves full diversity under BP decoding.
-This is an iteration upper bound; depending on which designable entries are set to $b=0$ within the lower-triangular regions (e.g., $(j,i)$ with $0\le j<i<n/4$ or $n/4\le j<i<n/2$), the generalized-rootcheck propagation can be accelerated, so full diversity may be achieved in lower iterations. \end{enumerate} \end{proof}
+\item \textit{Full diversity guarantee:} Since two information VNs are guaranteed to achieve full diversity at each iteration, all information VNs achieve full diversity by iteration $n/4$.
+This stepwise guarantee follows from the lower triangular structure of the protograph template.
+Hence, by Proposition~\ref{prop:all_gen_rootcheck_full_M=2}, any $\mathbf{H}_p\in\mathcal{H}(\mathcal{T})$ achieves full diversity under iterative BP decoding. \end{enumerate}